Update March 2021: Wise Borderless Account is one of the best options for a Euro Bank account which can be opened

 - VideoIdent: Verifying your identity by a Video call using identification service used by the bank.
 But this option is only possible for certain nationality depending on your passport has all the necessary information for VideoIdent.

 - Notary: Use a foreign bank or a lawyer in your home country to verify your identity.
 In this case no need to travel to Germany, but there are chances that the bank does not recognise the document are high.

 Credit history is also checked by traditional brick-mortar banks.
 In Germany, the banks use SCHUFA, a credit agency, for checking your credit score and history.
 However, this history exists only if you have lived or had a bank account in Germany.
-Therefore, if you are non-resident who is neither a German citizen nor ever lived in Germany, it will be difficult to open a bank account.
+Therefore, if you are a non-resident who is neither a German citizen nor ever lived in Germany, it will be difficult to open a bank account.

-With modern banking, this requirements are now relaxed for non-residents.
+With modern banking, these requirements are now relaxed for non-residents.
 This article provides some such solutions to open a German bank account for non-residents.